Overview

 Factors that increase the risk of stomach cancer include:

-• A diet high in salty and smoked foods
+• A diet high in salty foods.

-• A diet low in fruits and vegetables
+• A diet low in fruits and vegetables.

-• Family history of stomach cancer
+• Family history of stomach cancer.

-• Family history of genetic syndromes that increase the risk of stomach cancer and other cancers, such as hereditary diffuse gastric cancer, Lynch syndrome, juvenile polyposis syndrome, Peutz-Jeghers syndrome and familial adenomatous polyposis
+• Family history of genetic syndromes that increase the risk of stomach cancer and other cancers, such as hereditary diffuse gastric cancer, Lynch syndrome, juvenile polyposis syndrome, Peutz-Jeghers syndrome and familial adenomatous polyposis.

 Prevention

-To lower the risk of stomach cancer, you can:
+To lower the risk of stomach cancer:

 • Eat plenty of fruits and vegetables.
 Try to include fruits and vegetables in your diet each day.
 Choose a variety of colorful fruits and vegetables.

-• Reduce the amount of salty and smoked foods you eat.
+• Reduce the amount of salty foods you eat.
 Protect your stomach by limiting these foods.

 Living with stomach cancer?